emqx/HBridge/README.md

 - `brokerFwds`: Topics this broker forwards.
 It is a list of strings (topics).
 - `brokerSubs`: Topics this broker subscribes.
 It is a list of strings (topics).

+The `msgFuncs` field in configuration is a list of descriptions of message processing functions.
+Each of it contains:
+- A name of this function.
+It can be any string.
+- `tag`: Type of this function.
+It can be one of `SaveMsg`, `ModifyTopic` and `ModifyField`, and this list can contain more members later.
+- `contents`: A list representing arguments of certain functions.
+This can be found in definition of `MessageFuncs` in `Types.hs`.

-A recommended way to write a configuration **currently** is to write several lines of code in `test/Spec.hs`.
+Besides write configuration file manually, you can also write several lines of code in `test/Spec.hs`.
 Then run
 ```
 $ stack repl
 ...
 *Main Environment Extra Types> :l test/Spec.hs
 *Main> writeConfig
 ```
-The configuration file will be written at `etc/config.json`.
+The configuration file will be written at `etc/config.yaml`.

 To use message processing features, there are two ways but both are not easy to use `currently`:

+- Write functions in configuration file.
 - Hard code the functions in `newEnv1` function in `src/Environment.hs`.
 And there are some ones in it by default.
 - Send insertion request to the bridge by TCP connection.
 But it is required that the request is correctly encoded to plain text.
 You can refer to `runTCP` in `app/Main.hs` and `Message` definition in `src/Types.hs`.

-This will be improved soon.